ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/appendix.md

 By default, Greenwood handles server rendering with [**WCC (Web Components Compiler)**](https://github.com/ProjectEvergreen/wcc), which brings with it a minimal DOM Shim that emulates a minimal amount of DOM and Web APIs, most as no-ops for the benefit of making SSR and prerendering a bit more ergonomic for development.

 It is fine-tuned for creating Light and Shadow DOM based custom elements.
-Highlights include:
+The full list is documented [here](https://merry-caramel-524e61.netlify.app/#key-features), with some key features being:

 - `customElements.define`
 - `attachShadow`